Corporations, Startups, and Small Businesses

 Drove in excess of 10,000 unique users to the landing page.

-Job: All branding, communications, content development, vendor management, content calendar creation and implementation, SEO tracking, Mail list management and growth, Facebook advertising, social media outreach, growing email list, filling upcoming events and programs both online and in-person.
+Job: Just because you're a non-profit doesn't mean you can't be highly profitable.
+Responsible for all branding, communications, content development, vendor management, content calendar creation and implementation, SEO tracking, Mail list management and growth, Facebook advertising, social media outreach, growing email list, filling upcoming events and programs both online and in-person.

 Job: This startup tech company is looking to be David in the David and Goliath battle against a competitor 20x their size, in the niche field of corporate compliance.
 They needed to present a fresh and intriguing face to their conservative audience, while bringing their content marketing to the forefront.